SEO for Beginners

 Image File Sizes - Large images will reduce site speed; a key metric google uses for indexing sites.
 Many web platforms (like Squarespace!) automatically resize your images for you, so don't stress.
 But ideally, try to keep you image resolution at 72 ppi or no more than 2 MB.

-Keywords - If there was one takeaway from this section it's this: ADD KEYWORDS EVERYWHERE! – Pages, blogs, titles, taglines, literally everywhere.
+Keywords - If there was one takeaway from this section it's this: ADD KEYWORDS EVERYWHERE!
+Your SEO keywords are the key words and phrases in your web content that make it possible for people to find your site via search engines.
+A website that is well optimized for search engines "speaks the same language" as its potential visitor base with keywords for SEO that help connect searchers to your site.
+Pages, blogs, titles, tag lines, literally everywhere.
 Keywords are the words clients will type into google to find you.
-For example, if I am addig keywords to this post, I would probably add "SEO for beginners".
+For example, if I am adding keywords to this post, I would probably add "SEO for beginners".
 So I would add that to my title, 2-3 times in my actual post content, tag my images with those keywords, etc.

-Now before we dive into link building, I want to note that this really does take time.
+Now before we dive into Link Building (aka: the process of getting external pages to link to a page on your website), I want to note that this really does take time.
 So don't stress if you don't have all or even any of these items set up.
 They are something you can work towards over time.
 Ok, PSA over!
 So let's talk link building.

 Get Social - Being on several social platforms does wonders for SEO.
 Frankly, Google goes gaga for this.
 Basically, it simply means you are findable.
 It also lets you add your website's link with ‘high authority’ websites like Twitter and Instagram.
 Bonus: Add these social networks to your site to encourage that social sharing and cross-platform collaboration.